 However, walking holidays in India don’t just involve hiking up mountain tracks, there’s also a wealth of thriving towns, cities and villages waiting to be visited.
 These towns, villages and cities vary from the quiet and peaceful, to the bustling and exhilarating, also home to fascinating cultural sites and picturesque surroundings.

 Experience watching a Bollywood movie in Mumbai, and take in the colourful and authentic Latin Quarter in Goa, before experiencing a Tuk Tuk ride in Kochi; feeling the ambience of all these remarkable places along the way.

 Why Book a Walking Holiday to India?

 India’s rich history, glorious scenery and fascinating culture is simply inspiring, which you can experience in the most authentic form by venturing here on a walking holiday.
 Witness the mystical atmosphere of first light prayers at the Golden Temple of Amritsar and the holiest Sikh shrine.
 Then, compare this with the ritual of the Beating Retreat sunset ceremony at the Wagah Border - the only crossing between India and Pakistan.

 Southern India is a sensual contrast, where the lush, fertile lands paint a serene setting for relaxed ramblers.
 You’ll stroll through emerald green plains, undulating hills, tea plantations and shola forests, before exploring inland waterways and waterfalls, and cruising Kerala’s famous backwaters.
 With all of these incredible, exotic sights and vast landscapes to uncover, there’s a lifetime of stories and memories waiting for you on a Ramblers Walking Holiday in India.

 Book Your Walking Holiday to India Today!

-If you would like to find out more about booking a walking holiday in India, please contact the team or request a brochure.
+If you’re looking to find out more about booking walking holidays in India, please contact the team or request a brochure.